chingu-voyage3/fair-rentals/README.md

 ### Tech Stack
-* The front-end is a Single Page React App bootstrapped using Create-React-App.
+* MERN (MongoDB, Express.js, React, Node.js) with GraphQL (Apollo Client and Server).
-* The back-end is written in Node and Express.
-It uses a hosted MongoDB instance on mLab as it's database and exposes a GraphQL endpoint.
+* We use a hosted MongoDB database on mLab due to Heroku limitations.
+* Auth0 for Oauth based authentication.